DanielKrs1/Wireworld_Simulation/README.md

 # Wireworld Simulation

-An in-browser simulation of the cellular automaton Wireworld
+A simple, in-browser simulation of the cellular automaton Wireworld

-# HI